 OIL PULLING IN THE MOUTH

 Swish in the mouth to support strong teeth and gums.
-It has also been shown in a study to reduce the amount of bacteria in the mouth.
+It has also been shown in a study to reduce the number of bacteria in the mouth.

 Used to lubricate and support the bowel and soften the stool.

 As a vaginal douche to help maintain healthy vaginal balance.

 Used for local massage to reduce Vata.
 For example, warm massage on the abdomen can help reduce imbalanced Vata in the abdomen.

 ABHYANGA OIL MASSAGE